kpmainali/CooccurrenceAffinity/README.md

 Jul 12, 2022: We added a new function minmaxAlpha.pFNCH().
 Without this function, BiasedUrn::pFNCHHypergeo() returns inconsistency message for extreme examples like: AlphInts(20,c(204,269,2016), lev=0.9, scal=10).
 This problem is solved within our package by restricting the range of allowed alpha to the computed (alphmin, alphmax) range.

+Sept 23, 2022: CovrgPlot() has been revised to generate multipanel plot.

 Q3-Q4 of 2022: A detailed Vignette is forthcoming.

 --------------------------------------